-The gravitational effect due to each of these models is provided by the EOST loading service (Boy, 2015; Petrov and Boy, 2004).
-Unlike the other corrections, the hydrological correction may suffer large uncertainties because of (1) the complexity of hydrological processes, (2) the difficulty to measure groundwater and (3) its large effect on gravity (Jacob et al., 2009; Longuevergne et al., 2009; Pfeffer et al., 2013).
-Indeed, the effect of GLDAS-2 and MERRA-2 on gravity predict up to 20 μ Gal of seasonal amplitude in the hydrological signal, with sometimes large differences, up to 10 μ Gal, between the different models (Fig. 5).
-Nevertheless, surveying in November appears as a valuable way to decrease the hydrological impact on the gravity data, since this effect is lower than 3 μ Gal, with any of the two hydrological models.
-Eventually we use the average hydrological effect from GLADS-2 and MERRA-2.
-We arbitrarily set an uncertainty of 5 μ Gal to this correction (Table 1), to account for possible bias in the models.
+Effect Method Order of magnitude (μGal) Uncertainty (μGal) Correction applied Solid earth tides WDD 100 0.1 Before the adjustment Ocean tide loading FES 2004 model 10 0.1 Before the adjustment Polar motions IERS data 1 0.1 Before the adjustment Air pressure Barometer data 0.5-1 0.1 Before the adjustment Vertical ground motions GNSS data -2-4 1-2 After the adjustment Hydrology GLDAS-2/MERRA-2 model 2 5 After the adjustment Dolosse at BA03, BA04 Photogrammetry -15 5 After the adjustment correction may suffer large uncertainties because of (1) the complexity of hydrological processes, (2) the difficulty of measuring groundwater and (3) its large effect on gravity (Jacob et al., 2009; Longuevergne et al., 2009; Pfeffer et al., 2013).
+Indeed, the effects of GLDAS-2 and MERRA-2 on gravity predict up to 20 μ Gal of seasonal amplitude in the hydrological signal with sometimes large differences up to 10 μ Gal between the different models (Fig. 5).
+Nevertheless, surveying in November appears to be a valuable way of decreasing the hydrological impact on the gravity data, since this effect is lower than 3 μ Gal when considering either of the two hydrological models.
+We use the average hydrological effect from GLDAS-2 and MERRA-2.
+We arbitrarily set an uncertainty of 5 μ Gal to this correction (Table 1) to account for possible bias in the models.